-Please refer to the IC Agreement for the most up to date cancellation policy for both Self and Camp Placement participants.
+Please refer to the IC Agreement for the most up to date cancellation policy.

-If a Self-Placement participant’s camp placement does not work out, InterExchange Camp USA may try to find a new camp for that participant; however, this is not guaranteed.
-If we cannot find a new camp for the participant within 72 hours, the travel portion of the participant’s visa will begin and he or she will have 30 days to travel within the U.S. If InterExchange determines that the visa should be terminated due to the actions that led to the participant’s firing, he or she may not be eligible for any travel and must leave the country immediately.
+If a Self-Placement participant’s camp placement does not work out, the travel portion of the participant’s visa will begin and he or she will have 30 days to travel within the U.S. If InterExchange determines that the visa should be terminated due to the actions that led to the participant’s firing, he or she may not be eligible for any travel and must leave the country immediately.

 InterExchange Camp USA requires the following:

 - One completed Self-Placement application and all materials requested therein.

 - One reference.
 If the applicant has a written performance evaluation from the previous summer, we can accept that as a reference.